The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 where an earlier prime assessment is considered to have been too low

 from 1 January 2015 where returns have not been made to the tax authorities in other EU member states in relation to supplies of broadcasting, telecommunication and electronic services to consumers in the UK.
-Please see the Hiring goods, e-services, telecommunication services and radio and broadcasting services and Mini One Stop Shop (MOSS) ― registration guidance notes for more information
+Please see the Hiring goods, e-services, telecommunication services and radio and broadcasting services (rules until 31 December 2020) and Mini One Stop Shop (MOSS) ― registration guidance notes for more information.
+Please note that this provision is no longer applicable from 1 January 2021.

 where the business has not kept required documentation and HMRC has not been afforded the facilities required in order to check the accuracy of returns